lliu1871/book/binf8441/_sources/chap6.md

 Test-stat: $t=\frac{\bar{x}-1} {sd(\bar{x})}$.
 The null distribution of $t$ is the student $t$ distribution with degrees of freedom $(n-1)$.

 Rejection region: we reject the null if $t>a$.
-We find the value of $a$ by controling the type I error at the level of 5%, i.e.,
+We find the value of $a$ by controling type I error at the level of 5%, i.e.,

 $$P(t>a|H_0) = 0.05$$